vickmuir/Backup/faqs.md

 ## What kind of applications can be backed up?
 {: faq}

-{{site.data.keyword.backup_full}} can be used to back up various applications. {{site.data.keyword.BluSoftlayer_full}} also offers software agents for some of the more common software systems that are backed up, which include
+{{site.data.keyword.backup_full}} can be used to back up various applications. {{site.data.keyword.cloud}} also offers software agents for some of the more common software systems that are backed up, which include

 - [Bare Metal Restore](/docs/infrastructure/Backup?topic=Backup-BMRplugin)
 - [Microsoft Exchange](/docs/infrastructure/Backup?topic=Backup-Exchangeplugin)